Folk Alliance International

 Folk Alliance International (previously the North American Folk Music and Dance Alliance) is a non-profit organization that produces an annual conference that is the world's largest gathering of the folk music industry and community.
 Founded in 1989, FAI is an advocacy, professional development and networking organization, and is one of the five largest music conferences in North America.
-As of 2016, FAI has a membership of approximately 3,000, and a budget of $1,000,000 USD.
+As of 2016, FAI has a membership of approximately 3,000, and a budget of US$1,000,000.

 Members include record companies, publishers, presenters, agents, managers, music support services, manufacturers and artists that work in the folk music industry.

-Aengus Finnan is the current executive director, who joined the organization in July 2014.
-FAI currently has 7 full time staff members, and 8 contract staff members who work for the organization from various international locations.
+Jennifer Roe is the current executive director, who was appointed to the role in April 2024.
+FAI currently has 7 full-time staff members, and 8 contract staff members who work for the organization from various international locations.

 Folk Alliance International

 Folk Alliance International (FAI) is now the official name of the former North American Folk Music & Dance Alliance.
 Their headquarters are currently in Kansas City, Missouri.
 The conference has been in Kansas City since 2014 and will remain there through 2018.

 Folk Alliance International has five regional affiliates that provide conferences in their respective markets: Southwest Regional Folk Alliance (SWRFA), Folk Alliance Region Midwest (FARM), Southeast Regional Folk Alliance (SERFA), Folk Alliance Region West (FAR-West), and Northeast Regional Folk Alliance (NERFA).
 FAI defines 'folk' as "anything rooted in tradition, indigenous to one's culture.
 The organization consists of a large variety of songwriters, storytellers, bluegrass, blues, soul, old-time, traditional, global roots and world music, spoken word, Celtic, cajun," etc.

 In addition to the conference, FAI provides a range of member benefits, including a non-profit group exemption program for U.S.-based organizations, an FAI/PRO House Concert Agreement Program, and Visa Writing Services.
 They also offer to their membership special discounts with various companies covering insurance, publications, travel, and manufacturers.